jampekka/pydatacube/README.md

 ## Grouping

-Another main feature for working with the data is "grouping", done by `_DataCube.groups`.
+Another main feature for working with the data is "grouping", done by `_DataCube.group_for` and `_DataCube.group_by`.
 This need often arises when we want to compare some statistics among different groups by eg. plotting.
 For example, let's compare how unemployment has progressed in Finland and Sweden over the years.
 We'll start by first filtering for only stuff we want.

 ```python
 fi_and_swe_unemployment = cube.filter(